-Endometriosis is a common disease, occurring in 5 to 15% of reproductive age women and 3 to 5% of postmenopausal women.
+Endometriosis is a common disease, occurring in 5 to 15% of reproductive age people with ovaries and 3 to 5% of those who are postmenopausal.
 It is a benign gynecologic condition that is defined by the presence of endometrium or endometrial-like tissue outside of the uterus (mainly in the pelvis), causing chronic inflammation.
 The main symptoms of endometriosis are chronic pelvic pain, menstrual cramps, and infertility.
-Women with endometriosis have a 2 to 3 times higher risk of ovarian cancer.
-Women with endometriosis who do get ovarian cancer are usually diagnosed at a younger age and at an earlier stage and tend to have a good prognosis and higher chance of survival.
+Those with endometriosis have a 2 to 3 times higher risk of ovarian cancer.
+People with endometriosis who do get ovarian cancer are usually diagnosed at a younger age and at an earlier stage and tend to have a good prognosis and higher chance of survival.

 These lifestyle choices have been scientifically shown to be associated with reduced cancer risk:

 - Eating a balanced diet with fruits and vegetables

 - Being physically active — at least 30 minutes of exercise, 5 times per week